Everything you need to know about matcha

 Author: Sarah Axtell, ND

 I may be a little obsessed with matcha, but for good reason.
 I drink it every.single.day.
 It makes me feel so balanced- alert, focused, energized.
-And I just love all the magic it’s working on the inside as well- reducing inflammation, fighting free radicals, promoting healthy estrogen metabolism, and protecting my DNA from damage that could lead to cancer.
+And I just love all the magic it’s working on the inside as well- reducing inflammation, fighting free radicals, flooding my brain with memory-enhancing polyphenols, promoting healthy estrogen metabolism, and protecting my DNA from damage that could lead to cancer.

 I was gifted this hat for Christmas this year.
 I feel very understood.